 One of the highlights of the school year is the House Mass.
 The students decide on their theme and are responsible for the preparation of the liturgy and music.
 Each house also produces a banner to reflect the theme of the liturgy.
 The Sisters of Religious Education, who are faith friends of the students attend, along with past pupils and parents.

 Students are encouraged to take part in the extracurricular life of the school.
 Our Lady’s has a strong tradition in hockey and also achieves success in Gaelic football, camogie, tennis, swimming, badminton and athletics.
 Our students have opportunities to become involved in many activities including drama, music, Toast masters, Model United Nations, Junk Couture, Digital 1 to 1, The Young Scientist Exhibition, Scifest, TY Musical, Gaisce, charity events and school tours, both in Ireland and abroad.

 We aim to help our students develop the skills and capacities needed to support their wellbeing.
 We have an annual Wellbeing week which promotes resilience and self-care.
 This year over 750 students completed the Bushy Park mile run during Wellbeing week.
-Our students and staff enjoyed yoga laughter, boxercise, African drumming, a walk to school programme during the week culminating with a Healthy breakfast provide by our very supportive Parents’ Council and a whole school ceili.
+Our students and staff enjoyed yoga laughter, boxercise, African drumming, a cookery demonstration, a walk to school programme during the week culminating with a Healthy breakfast provided by our very supportive Parents’ Council and a whole school ceili.

 We have an exceptionally hard working staff who daily live out the ethos of our school by going over and beyond to assist our students to reach their potential.
 Our Lady’s is noted by visitors to our school as being a very warm and inviting place and this reflects the care and compassion shown by our staff to the students.
 Our students return this consideration creating a mutual atmosphere of respect.